F5Networks/f5-appsvcs-extension/test/README.md

 1. Confirm the delete was successful.

 ## Performance testing
+Aside from the [specialized performance tests](#performance-tests), we can also collect performance information on standard property tests.
 ### Set up Jaeger collector
 #### Run Ubuntu instance in VIO